Frydag: East Frisian line to Gödens

-Franz Frydag (1555-1606) married Almuth von Olden-Bockum, Almuth Boing's daughter, heiress of the Lordship of Gödens (now Sande).
-So the family received the glorious Gödens and Uiterstewehr castles in East Frisia in 1574.
-He was a founder of several lines, of which one was raised soon after in baronial and ducal status, but ceased in 1746.
+Franz Frydag (1555-1606) married Almuth von Olden-Bockum, Almuth Boing's daughter and heiress of the Lordship of Gödens (now Sande).
+The family thus received Gödens and Uiterstewehr castles in East Frisia in 1574.
+He was a founder of several lines, one of which was raised soon after to baronial and count status, but went extinct in 1746.

-Franz held the position of a court judge in Aurich, after he had received the approval for the establishment of a Court of Justice by Count Johan II of East Frisia (1590).
-When he died, he left behind a daughter Margaret, who was married and had four sons, of whom the oldest Oldenbockum, which was his mother's surname as his baptismal name (a usage that was frequent in northern Germany).
+Franz held the position of court judge in Aurich, after he had received the approval for the establishment of a Court of Justice by Count Johan II of East Frisia (1590).
+When he died, he left behind a daughter Margaret, who was married and had four sons, the oldest of whom, Oldenbockum, used his mother's surname as his baptismal name, a practice that was frequent in northern Germany.
 He died during the Siege of Rees (1602).
-Other sons were Haro (1578-1637) and Melchior Ernst (1579-1641), who shared the lordship of the Gödens and Uiterstewehr lines and thus were heirs too two further family lines.
+His other sons were Haro (1578-1637) and Melchior Ernst (1579-1641), who shared the lordship of the Gödens and Uiterstewehr lines and thus were the originators of two further family lines.